fmv1992/data_sciences_challenge_01/output/output.md

 A final remark is that the characteristics' names should not be considered self explanatory.
 A codebook is often use to describe published data.
-To illustrate the critique above consider the variable 'VALOR_01' (value_01).
+To illustrate the critique above consider the variable 'VALOR_01' (value_01;
+there are 4 of these variables).
 To what value does it refer to?
 Is it the amount already invested in the investment platform?
 Is it the income enumerated by different sources of income?
 Is it profit?
 If it is income, is it yearly or monthly?
 Another illustration is the 'GEO_REFERENCIA' (georeference) variable.
 It has values ranging from 10 to 999 but it is not explained elsewhere.
 Usual geolocation information are comprised of x and y coordinates or other better known formats.
 Consequently this variable has been neglected in the present analysis.

-As one can see, this seemingly unimportant differences may yield different interpretations later on the data analysis and render some conclusions useless.
+As one can see, this seemingly unimportant differences may yield different interpretations later on the data analysis and render some conclusions useless or even worse: wrong.

-* TODO: include total income/total value in dicusssion.
+* XXX TODO: include total income/total value in dicusssion.
 XXX
-* TODO: comment on data set: non nulls
-* TODO: comment on geo_referencia

 # Approach

 As stated in the challenge description my work should:

-1. *Group users, finding well defined groups with common characteristics.*
+1. **Group users finding well defined groups with common characteristics.**
     * In order to do that I have clustered the data set using the K-Means clustering algorithm.